ritiksoni00/ritiksoni00/README.md

 - ⚡ fact: <b>Untouchability still exits in india or evrywhere in the world but in the differents way!

 #

+:-  <span>Just want to share with y'all<span>

-   Check All tech programs <a href="https://dare2compete.com/e/hackathons/all">Here</a>
+ 1. Check All tech programs <a href="https://dare2compete.com/e/hackathons/all">Here</a>

-   Want to learn about Readme markdown :- click<a href="https://guides.github.com/features/mastering-markdown/"> Here</a> to read
+ 2. Want to learn about Readme markdown :- click<a href="https://guides.github.com/features/mastering-markdown/"> Here</a> to read
  #

 <div align="center">